Federkie/TLG-Naturis/README.md

 Heart of the forest:
 A location with its own flora and fauna, several levels and a final.
 I recommend a mid game equipment.

+To do:
+- More spawn points for the Forest Walker
+- Rework the Change Terrain function of the Forest Walker
+- More locations
+- Anomalies
+- Overgrown buildings in cities
+- Overgrown sprites